B50calabrese/adkexplorations/README.md

 2.  **Install the required packages:**

-    The dependencies are `google-adk`, `httplib2`, and `polygon-python-client`.
+    The dependencies are `google-adk`, and `httplib2`.

     ```bash
-    pip install google-adk httplib2 polygon-python-client
+    pip install google-adk httplib2
     ```

 ### Configuration